Investigating Transferability in Pretrained Language Models: Does probing predict layer transferability?

-To compare against our reinitialization experiments, we conduct probing experiments for our finetuning tasks on each layer of the pretrained BERT model.
-Our probing model averages the hidden states of each layer, then passes the pooled representation through a linear layer and softmax to produce probabilities for each class.
-These task-specific components are identical to those in our reinitialization experiments; however, when training our probes we keep the parameters of the BERT model frozen.
+What is the relationship between transferability of representations, measured by probing, and transferability of parameters, measured by partial reinitialization?
+To compare, we conduct probing experiments for our finetuning tasks on each layer of the pretrained BERT model.
+Our probing model averages each layer's hidden states, then passes the pooled representation through a linear layer and softmax to produce probabilities for each class.
+These task-specific components are identical to those in our reinitialization experiments; however, we keep the BERT model's parameters frozen when training our probes.

-Our results, presented in Figure \ref{fig:progressive} (dotted lines) show a significant difference between the layers with highest probing performance and reinitialization curves (solid lines).
-For example, the probing accuracy of SST-2 is highest in the later layers of the network and near chance at the earliest three layers.
-Despite this, these early layer parameters exhibit significant transferability: preserving them while reinitializing all other layers enables large gains in finetuning accuracy.
-Similarly, while no layers of BERT contain explicit knowledge of the CoLA task as measured by probing, the parameters in these layers still enable the optimizer to find a high-performing model during finetuning.
+Our results, presented in Figure \ref{fig:progressive} (dashed lines), show a significant difference between the layers with the highest probing performance and reinitialization curves for the data-rich settings (darkest solid lines).
+For example, the probing accuracy on all tasks is near chance for the first six layers.
+Despite this, these early layer parameters exhibit significant transferability to the finetuning tasks: preserving them while reinitializing all other layers enables large gains in finetuning accuracy across tasks.
+Interestingly, however, we observe that the smallest-data regime's curves are much more similar to the probing curves across all tasks than the larger-data regimes.

-Qualitatively, we also observe that the curves for the smallest-data regime bear a greater similarity to the probing curves, especially for SST-2 and QNLI.
 Smaller finetuning datasets enable fewer updates to the network before overfitting occurs; thus, it may be that finetuning interpolates between the extremes of probing (no data) and fully-supervised learning (enough data to completely overwrite the pretrained parameters).
-We leave a deeper exploration of this connection to future work.
+We leave a more in-depth exploration of this connection to future work.